joshuamkite/csharp-api-angular-frontend/README.md

 ### Also included
 - GitHub actions build
 - Local and CI/CD test suite

-> **Note:** User authentication with Auth0 was not implemented due to time constraints.

 For more information about the frontend, see the [Frontend README](./frontend/README.md).